SirSergi0/Repository---AI-application-for-azophotoswitches-optimization-with-pharmacological-interest/Diary.md

 ### 14/11/2024 End of the stand by period

 End of the stand by period.
 We have access to AlvaDesc and it seems to work.

+### 03/12/2024 11:00h Dr.Moreno   C7/135

+Update of the project's state and accourding a meeting for next week with bouth supervisors.